-Recently Issued Accounting Pronouncements Not Yet Adopted
+Recently Adopted Accounting Pronouncements

 In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06").
 ASU 2020-06 simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features.
 ASU 2020-06 removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for it.
 ASU 2020-06 also simplifies the diluted net income per share calculation in certain areas.
 The amendments in ASU 2020-06 are effective for public business entities for fiscal years beginning after December 15, 2021, and interim periods within those fiscal years, with early adoption permitted for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-As the Company is an emerging growth company and has elected to use the extended transition period afforded to such companies, the Company will not be required to adopt ASU 2020-06 until October 1, 2022.
-Effective October 1, 2022, the adoption of ASU 2020-06 will result in an increase in long-term debt, less current portion and debt issuance costs, net of \$11,933, a decrease in additional paid-in-capital of \$23,382 and a decrease in accumulated deficit of \$11,449.
-The adoption of ASU 2020-06 will have no impact on net income.
+Effective October 1, 2022, the adoption of ASU 2020-06 resulted in an increase in long-term debt, less current portion and debt issuance costs, net of \$11,933, a decrease in additional paid-in-capital of \$23,382 and a decrease in accumulated deficit of \$11,449.
+The adoption of ASU 2020-06 had no impact on net income.